-The principal activity of the Company is property investment and development throughout Central and Eastern Europe, together with the management of its properties.
-The development of the Company's business and future prospects, including a description of material risk factors and threats and information on the degree of the Company's exposure to such risks or threats, is considered in the Chairman's Statement on pages 5 to 9 and the Review of the Property Manager on pages 10 to 15.
+The principal activity of the Company and the Group is property investment and development throughout Central and Eastern Europe, together with the management of its properties.
+The development of the Group's business and future prospects, including a description of material risk factors and threats and information on the degree of the Group's exposure to such risks or threats, is considered in the Chairman's Statement on pages 5 to 9 and the Review of the Property Manager on pages 10 to 21.